SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 The human clincal trials started in 2021-Apr, with trial id NCT04784767 <sup id="fn10a">[[10]](#fn10)</sup>.
 This proved somewhat difficult to
-recruit: participants must not have been previously vaccinated nor had COVID-19!
+recruit: participants must not have been previously vaccinated _nor_ had COVID-19.
 So you had to find people who are still unvaccinated, but willing to participate in a vaccine trial!
 I'm pleasantly surprised they could do this.

-That trial has gotten to data lock, and is currently being analyzed.
+That trial has apparently gotten to data lock, and is currently being analyzed.
 Chez Weekend, we're all waiting excitedly.
 (Ok, not the cat.
-He's&hellip; a cat.)
+He's&hellip; well, a _cat_.)

 ## The Weekend Conclusion